 Each teacher is responsible for identifying the learning needs of the children in their care and most needs are met by the class teacher through careful planning and with additional adult support at times.
 Parents are fully consulted and work together with staff to ensure the best possible progress for their child.
 The child may be placed on the Code of Practice, which ensures that the child has an Individual Education Plan.
 The plan identifies targets for the child and reflects any outside agency help that the child receives.
 The targets are shared with the parents and regularly reviewed to ensure the learning keeps progressing.
 The plan describes how the learning needs will be met and by whom.

-Our SENDCo or Special Educational Needs and Disabilities Co-ordinator works closely with all the staff to ensure that the provision for all children, particularly those with additional needs, is personalised and appropriate.
+Our Special Educational Needs and Disabilities Co-ordinator (SENDCo) works closely with all the staff to ensure that the provision for all children, particularly those with additional needs, is personalised and appropriate.
+Mrs Vanessa Theophilus is our SENDCo and can be contacted through our school office.

 There will always be children and young people in schools facing life challenges that detract from their ability to engage with learning.
 Some will require greater support to increase their emotional literacy than others.